Aryalexa/CompGraphics/README.md

 # CompGraphics
-Practice of Computer Graphics course
+Computer Graphics course

+* You can run the projects in Visual Studio.

+* There is also an example of a project which runs in a Mac terminal using a makefile.